 The Problem with Peace & Dialogue Projects: Good intentions aren't good enough

 We've learned a lot from doing things the wrong way, and from over half a decade of field testing our ideas all over the world.
 Here's the blunt truth that we've discovered.
 There are a lot of well intentioned intercultural communication, peace-building, and conflict resolution projects out there, but let's face it, most of them fail to deliver much beyond the short term encounters that they facilitate.
-Maybe they offer a few "impact" numbers, but typically they are indicators that don't actually translate to much on the ground or to anything that's accessible by the general public.
+Maybe they offer a few "impact" numbers in their reports, but typically these indicators don't actually translate to much on the ground or suggest anything concrete that's accessible to the general public.
 What's more, these encounters often come with hefty travel and accommodation budgets, tend to connect cultural elites (those who speak English or who happen to have the right local connections), and offer little in the way of outputs that reach the general public.
 We've learned a lot from doing things the wrong way.
 How did we know we were getting it wrong?
 By listening to the feedback of our participants from all over the world.
-Needlessly to say it's an endlessly humbling process if you want to get it right.
+Needless to say it's an endlessly humbling process if you want to get it right.

 What we've learned: